 Every contact in Hona can have their own Messaging thread.

 If the contact only exists in Hona and is not associated with a Project yet, the data will only store locally in Hona.
-You will access their thread through the Conversations tab (see a few points below).
+You will access their thread through the Conversations tab.

+If the contact is a Client with a Project in Hona, their Messaging thread will associate with both their Client contact in Hona and their Project.
 This ensures the data pushes and stores in your CMS correctly.
-This also ensures that if a Client has multiple Projects, you can see their full messaging history in one messaging thread, and switching between Projects will only determine which case you want your message history to store in your CMS going forward.
+If a Client has multiple Projects, you can see their full messaging history in one thread — switching between Projects only determines which case you want message history stored in going forward in your CMS.

 In your CMS: Through the Browser Extension